How to prevent getting sick with measles

 How is measles treated?

-There is no specific treatment for measles, so care is mostly focused on managing symptoms and preventing other illnesses from developing that could cause more serious health problems.
+There is no specific treatment for measles, so care is mainly focused on managing symptoms and preventing other illnesses from developing that could cause more serious health problems.
 Providers often recommend fluids, rest, antibiotics for secondary infections, and potentially vitamin A supplements.

 The two types of PEP for measles include: